CQUhaozh/CQUhaozh.github.io/_pages/projects.md

 ### **Project 2**

 This project is for motion planning of manipulator using optimization-based (Gaussian process) method.
-The [GPMP2]: https://github.com/gtrll/gpmp2 was utilized in this project.
+The [GPMP2](https://github.com/gtrll/gpmp2) was utilized in this project.
 The result is presented below.

 <img src="https://CQUhaozh.github.io/images/GP_MotionPlanning.gif">

 ### **Project 3**

-This project is the [PCL]: https://pointclouds.org/ wrapping software for the surface construction.
+This project is the [PCL](https://pointclouds.org/ ) wrapping software for the surface construction.

 <img src="https://CQUhaozh.github.io/images/PCEViewerScreen.png">